Outstanding Resilience

 From there, Kim steered the Utah Association of the Deaf towards emphasizing social justice concerns, leading to the formation of regular gatherings such as Queer ASL Utah and Utah Deaf Womxn.
 Meanwhile, under the supervision of the Department of Workforce Services, the DSDHH cut ties with the Utah Association of the Deaf for the first time in 2019 but continued providing activities for the Deaf, Hard of Hearing, and DeafBlind communities.
 UAD also supported the relaunch of Deaf Night Out.
 Kim served as president for four and a half years.
 Her presidency came to an end because of the bylaws.
 Her presidential leadership was much appreciated and well respected.

-For the first time since 1909, the Utah Association of the Deaf has achieved a significant milestone with two female presidential officers: Kim Lucas as president and Ashli-Marie Grant Mayo as vice president.
+For the first time since 1909, the Utah Association of the Deaf has achieved a significant milestone with two female presidential officers: Kim Lucas as president and Ashli-Marie Grant as vice president.
 This marks a significant step towards gender equality and diversity in the leadership of our organization.

 Utah Deaf Womxn Group

-The Utah Deaf Womxn Group was established in 2019 by Kim Lucas, president of the Utah Association of the Deaf, and Ashli-Maire Grant, vice president of the Utah Association of the Deaf, along with two advocates, Emisha Sill and me.
+Kim Lucas, president of the Utah Association of the Deaf, and Ashli-Maire Grant, vice president of the Utah Association of the Deaf, spearheaded the establishment of the Utah Deaf Womxn Group in 2019, collaborating with two advocates, Emisha Sill and myself, Jodi Becker Kinner.
 The group's goal is to promote the diverse lives of Deaf womxn, regardless of their gender, race, and sexual identities, by empowering and enriching them.
 The group aims to bring together Deaf womxn in a supportive environment where they can socialize and learn from each other.

 Deaf Women United